dschreij/QOpenScienceFramework/README.md

 - qtawesome (https://github.com/spyder-ide/qtawesome)
 - requests_oauthlib (https://github.com/requests/requests-oauthlib)

-## Structure

-To be completed

 ## Running
-If you have all above modules installed, you should be able to do a test run with
+If you have all above modules installed, you should be able to perform a test run with

     python test.py

+This should load and display all widgets that can be used.